Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at

 The stability of the \gstrip\ variable across the data-taking period is studied.
 The mean of this quantity varies by about 2\%.
 To evaluate the impact of this time variation, a smearing of the \gstrip\ variable is applied to signal samples, and smeared samples are compared to the nominal samples without smearing.
 This systematic uncertainty is less than~1\%.

+The stability of the \fpix\ variable was studied and found to be dominated by effects due to irradiation.
 Systematic uncertainties in the \fpix\ variable are calculated using signal samples simulated with different irradiation assumptions and comparing the signal efficiency in the different cases.
 A change of 0.5\% or less is observed when comparing the present conditions with the conditions at the beginning or at the end of the year.
 A conservative 0.5\% systematic uncertainty is applied on the \fpix\ variable, leading to a shape uncertainty.

 The systematic uncertainties in the muon momentum resolution are estimated by varying the fit window and the number of bins when extracting the \PZ boson mass resolution, and amount to 10\% of the muon momentum.
 Systematic uncertainties in the muon trigger efficiency, the muon identification, and the muon scale factors are also included; they lead, however, to effects less than 1\%.
 Further details can be found in Ref.~\cite{CMS:2018rym}.